techmyth/techmyth.github.io/content/posts/homelab-ad-doc-using-asbuiltreport.en.md

 Hello to all!

-Earlier I wrote about the NetApp.Ontap report that I helped develop through the AsBuildReport project created by “Tim Carman” [@tpcarman](https://twitter.com/tpcarman) (Here the [link](http://192.168.7.40/2021/09/27/homelab-ontap-docs-asbuiltreport/)).
-Well this time I will be talking about another report that I have been working on during these last months related to building documentation about the **“Active Directory” (AD)** infrastructure.
+Earlier I wrote about the NetApp.Ontap report that I helped develop through the AsBuildReport project created by `Tim Carman` [@tpcarman](https://twitter.com/tpcarman) (Here the [link](http://192.168.7.40/2021/09/27/homelab-ontap-docs-asbuiltreport/)).
+Well this time I will be talking about another report that I have been working on during these last months related to building documentation about the `Active Directory (AD)` infrastructure.
 For many years I have done several implementations and/or consultancies related to this service and I have always had the intention of creating a condensed report on how this service infrastructure was designed, which for statistical purposes runs in more than 95% of the world’s companies.

 Although I have to admit that there are a number of experts who have created several similar reports, a unique feature of this report is that it uses [AsBuildReport](https://www.asbuiltreport.com/) as the basis for generating the programming necessary to set up the report structure.
 So I as a programmer can concentrate on the technology I want to document and not on adding code to generate the formatting in Word or HTML.